Restream/redmine__select2/README.md

 # Redmine Select2 plugin

-This plugin add Select2 component to redmine for using other plugins
+This plugin add Select2 3.4.0 component to redmine for using by other plugins

 ## Links